Electronic Repeat Dispensing (eRD)

 - This is 410 million repeat prescriptions - equivalent to an average of 200 per GP per week.
 (3)

 - The average number of prescription items per person per year is now 19.

 - DH showed in 2002 that if 80% of all repeats were issued as Repeat Dispensing, 2.7 million GP hours would be saved.

-- For Wessex, this means that if we got to 80% of all repeats, we would save roughly 108,000 GP hours, which is around 61 whole time equivalent GPs.
+- For Wessex, this means if we prescribed 80% of all repeat medicines as electronic Repeat Dispensing, then we could save 108,000 GP hours which is around 61 whole time equivalent GPs.

 eRD is when a person who has a stable long term condition is prescribed up to 12 months of their medicines.
 These prescriptions are stored electronically and drawn down one at a time by the community pharmacist.
 The patient does not have to request prescriptions from the GP during this period.
 When the penultimate prescription is dispensed by the pharmacy, the patient is asked to see their GP for review and a new prescription.